abdelaliichou/Docker-for-java-applications/README.md

 ---

-## PART 2 — How Your Build Output Works (What Quarkus Actually Produces)
+## PART 2 — How Your Build Output Works (What Maven Puts in Your `target/` Folder)

-Before understanding the Dockerfiles, you need to understand what Gradle/Maven puts in your `build/` folder.
+Before understanding the Dockerfiles, you need to understand what Maven puts in your `target/` folder.

 ### Fast-JAR (your `Dockerfile.jvm`)

-When you run `./gradlew build`, Quarkus produces:
+When you run `./mvnw package`, Quarkus produces:
 ```
-build/quarkus-app/
+target/quarkus-app/
 ├── quarkus-run.jar          ← tiny 8KB launcher JAR (just Main class)
 ├── lib/
 │   ├── boot/                ← Quarkus bootstrap JARs